Chapter 7: Intro to Predicting and Monetising

 Where possible, it is useful to use meta-analyses of similar policies to predict impacts of a policy under consideration.
 A meta-analysis is a study that uses a series of previous studies – highlighting the differences and similarities.
 This approach allows us to draw information from multiple resources or research to reduce the overall reported bias in predicting the impacts of the project under consideration.

-Meta-analyses are useful because of:
+Meta-analyses are useful because of the they:

-- Deep identification of relevant past research.
+- Provide a deep and comprehensive identification of relevant past research.

 Meta-analysis and Elasticities